JMCov/reading-notes/code-102/class7.md

 - Those that have side effects such as assigning values
 - Those that evaluate

-`x = 124` is an expression with a side effect by assigning the value of 124 to x `22 * 2` is the the type of expression that evaluates the math
+`x = 124` is an expression with a side effect by assigning the value of 124 to x, and `22 * 2` is the the type of expression that evaluates the math

 All expressions are joined by operators which come in different types below are a few of the types: